Carol Peletier: Season 9

 Carol continues to reside in the Kingdom and is in a relationship with Ezekiel.
-After he proposes, Carol decides to take time away from the Kingdom as the new leader of the Sanctuary.
-She eventually accepts Ezekiel's proposal, but comes into conflict with the rogue Savior Jed who briefly takes Carol hostage in an attempt to get guns.
+After he proposes, Carol decides to take time away from the Kingdom to be the new leader of the Sanctuary.
+She eventually accepts Ezekiel's proposal, but comes into conflict with the rogue Savior Jed, who briefly takes Carol hostage in an attempt to get guns.
 As the situation devolves, Carol decides to return to the Kingdom in "The Obliged" and leave the Saviors to their own devices.
 Jed leads an attack on the camp, resulting in the deaths of several people and the drawing of a massive herd in their direction.
 As seen in "What Come After," Carol survives the attack and is devastated by Rick's apparent death.

 Six years later, in "Who Are You Now?," Carol is married to Ezekiel and raising Henry with him.
-With the Kingdom beginning to fall apart, Carol convinces Ezekiel to allow Henry to travel to the Hilltop to be apprenticed as a blacksmith.
-On the road, Carol and Henry are attacked by a group of former Saviors turned marauders led by Jed and Regina.
+With the Kingdom beginning to fall apart, Carol convinces Ezekiel to allow Henry to travel to the Hilltop in order to be apprenticed as a blacksmith.
+On the road, Carol and Henry are attacked by a group of former Saviors turned marauder, led by Jed and Regina.
 The group humiliates Carol, who refuses to fight back, and steals her wedding ring.
-Later that night, Carol tracks down the sleeping Saviors' camp and pours gasoline on it.
-After a final conversation with Jed, Carol ignites the gasoline, killing Jed, Regina and all of the remaining Saviors.
-She then seeks out Daryl in "Stradivarius" to ask him to watch over Henry at the Hilltop for her.
-Carol doesn't let on that she witnessed Henry and Daryl fight off walkers and Henry is able to convince Daryl, who he states Carol considers her best friend, to accompany them.
+Later that night, Carol tracks down the Saviors' camp and pours gasoline on it.
+After a final conversation with Jed, Carol ignites the gasoline, killing Jed, Regina, and all of the remaining Saviors.
+She then seeks out Daryl in "Stradivarius" to ask him to watch over Henry for her at the Hilltop.
+Carol doesn't let on that she witnessed Henry and Daryl fight off walkers.
+Henry tells Daryl that Carol considers him her best friend and is able to convince Daryl to accompany them.
 After Eugene goes missing, Carol refuses to let Henry join the search party.